 What are the WorkSource Centers and Affiliate Sites?

-The WorkSource Centers and Affiliate Sites have replaced the Employment Security Department Job Service Centers and provide points of access for all services provided to both job seekers and employers throughout Snohomish County.
-They will provide the physical infrastructure for a system of service delivery by consolidating access to a wide variety of employment and training services and creating a "one-stop shopping" environment.
+The WorkSource Centers (American Job Centers) and affiliate sites have replaced the Employment Security Department Job Service Centers and provide points of access for all services provided to both job seekers and employers throughout Snohomish County.
+WorkSource Centers provide the physical infrastructure for a system of service delivery by consolidating access to a wide variety of employment and training services and creating a "one-stop shopping" environment.

-The WorkSource Centers and Affiliate sites will use a networked database listing both jobs and employment and training services.
-They will be staffed with a variety of partnering entities, including State and Community-Based Organizations that will offer a wide array of resources to both business and job seekers.
+This network of sites use a statewide job listing database to match job seekers with potential employers.
+The centers are staffed with a variety of partnering entities, including State and Community-Based Organizations that offer a wide array of resources to both business and job seekers.

 Who will compose Workforce Snohomish?